 DO be a model of acceptance.
 Allow your child to express his curiosity and address it as it arises.

 DON’T try to prepare your child in advance.
 Making an issue of it ahead of time negates a child’s ability to accept and adapt naturally.
 Resist the urge to over-inform and only address your child’s questions as they arise.

-4. When selecting books, toys and children’s shows:
+- When selecting books, toys and children’s shows:

 DO be sure to include children with differences (whether it’s hair or skin color, glasses, special needs, etc.) and be present to answer any questions your child may have.
-An few excellent books to start with are Don’t Call Me Special by Pat Thomas or It’s Okay to Be Different by Todd Parr.
+Two excellent books to start with are “Don’t Call Me Special” by Pat Thomas and “It’s Okay to Be Different” by Todd Parr.